flowchart LR

 Now you can test your batch scripts, in order to make sure your file paths are correct.
 It is also helpful in profiling your job.

-If you’re doing interactive analysis that is going to span over a few days, I recommend that you use screen
+If you’re doing interactive analysis that is going to span over a few days, I recommend that you use screen or tmux.

-7.2.1 Testing code in a container
+10.2 Testing code in a container

-(formerly Singularity) in order to run Docker containers on a shared HPC system.
+In this section, we talk about testing scripts in a container using apptainer.
+We use apptainer (formerly Singularity) in order to run Docker containers on a shared HPC system.
 This is because Docker itself requires root-level privileges, which is not secure on shared systems.

 In order to do our testing, we’ll first pull the Docker container, map our bind point (so our container can access files outside of its file system), and then run scripts in the container.